 So this is the end of our journey then.
 An impressive and fascinating trip lies behind us.
 Of course the long journey time will not suits everybody's needs but if you have the time at hand and enjoy travelling by train you are up for an unforgettable journey.
 Seeing the landscape outside the window change, eating in the dining car, the whole atmosphere of the train - all this makes this journey to something special.

 I hope that you enjoyed the report and had fun reading.
 More photos of our trip to Russia as well as from our return to Paris will follow here over the course of the following months.
 Meanwhile, have a look at my Instagram for pics of this and other trips.
-If you have any question regarding the night train, booking of tickets or Moscow and Russia in general feel free to ask, either by using the comment box below or by posting your question in the large rail.cc forum.
+If you have any question regarding the night train, booking of tickets or Moscow and Russia in general feel free to ask your question in the large rail.cc forum.
 Maybe you feel inspired to make a similar trip, you definitely won't regret it.

 Update: April 2018